okekejus/lyric-analysis/README.md

 ![image](https://user-images.githubusercontent.com/91495866/138736713-0e75c83c-7ff8-4b17-9792-5acc7a617676.png)

 As you can see, that is the case!
-In face, all genres are in the negatives, with the exception of R&B music, which is in the low positives (makes sense because they're talking about love so much).
+In fact, all genres are in the negatives, with the exception of R&B music, which is in the low positives (makes sense because they're talking about love so much).

 I decided to do the same thing, but by artist to see if any were far more negative than others